Secure CheckoutPersonal information is secured with SSL technology.

 - Features a new chapter surveying the most up-to-date scientific literature on chemometrics, highlighting developments that have occurred since the first edition published

-- Covers new applications for state estimation in chemometrics
+- Includes a new chapter devoted to new applications for state estimation in chemometrics

 - Provides several new real-life examples of methods such as multiple modeling, principal component analysis, iterative target transformation factor analysis, and the generalized standard addition method